Lywx/Lywxism/_posts/2016-04-16-planning-to-enter-video-game-industry.md

 ---

-A few days ago, I received message from Game Department of [NetEase](http://game.163.com/), which tells me my resume is passing through.
+A few days ago, I received message from Game Department of [NetEase](http://game.163.com/), which told me my resume is passing through.
 Since I'd been working on game-related projects for some time (spanning 3 years now), it is the first time I get the formal external confirmation of my skills and experience for game programming.